Draft & Verify: Lossless Large Language Model Acceleration via Self-Speculative Decoding: Setup

 \section{Setup}

-We present the hyperparameter settings of the experiments in the \Cref{tab:Hyper}, including the parameters involved in the decoding process, adaptive draft-exiting mechanism, and random sampling.
-The offline Bayesian optimization time for 1000 iterations is about 2.5 hours for LLaMA-2-13B, LLaMA-2-13B-Chat and CodeLLaMA-13B, and about 6 hours for LLaMA-2-70B.
+We present the hyperparameter settings of the experiments in \Cref{tab:Hyper}, including the parameters involved in the decoding process, the adaptive draft-exiting mechanism, and the random sampling.
+For the adaptive draft-exiting mechanism, we set the initial threshold $\gamma=0.6$, $\epsilon=0.01$, $\beta_{1}=0.5$, $\beta_{2}=0.9$, and $\alpha$ is slightly tuned for the data and model, as detailed in \Cref{tab:Hyper}.
+For sampling-based inference, we by default use $top\_p=0.85$ for text summarization tasks, and $0.95$ for code generation tasks.

+In addition, the key experimental environments on the A100-40GB are CUDA 11.6, PyTorch 1.13.1, and Transformer 4.33.1; For the A100-80GB, the environment is CUDA 11.8, PyTorch 2.0.1, and Transformer 4.33.1.
+We use an A100-40GB to conduct experiments for LLaMA-2-13B, LLaMA-2-13B-Chat, and CodeLLaMA-13B.
+We use two A100-80GB with HuggingFace's accelerate\footnote{ \url{https://github.com/huggingface/accelerate} (Apache-2.0 License)} to conduct experiments for LLaMA-2-70B.

+We randomly select 8 instances from the train set and use them to evaluate the inference time per token for Bayesian optimization.
+This randomness not only ensures the generalizability of our approach but also mitigates any potential bias that could be introduced by the data selection process.
+The offline Bayesian optimization time for 1000 iterations is about 2.5 hours for LLaMA-2-13B, LLaMA-2-13B-Chat, and CodeLLaMA-13B, and about 6 hours for LLaMA-2-70B.